 This Lewy Body Dementia (LBD) website was started for several reasons.
 Primarily, it is to create an actively curated, non-affiliated source of information for anyone affected by Dementia with Lewy Bodies.
-I started it to help caregivers better cope with the many tragedies of condition and to learn about ways to make things the best they can be under the circumstances.
+I started it to help caregivers better cope with the many tragedies of condition and to learn ways to make things the best they can be, under the circumstances.
 It will also help maintain the health of all caregivers and their loved ones.

 I’ve geared this site to be welcoming and helpful to all, and particularly to seniors and those who are not “digital natives.”
-Too often, websites have a bias towards more experienced users, with faster internet connections, newer computers, and to those who are comfortable with new technology.
+Too often, websites have a bias towards more experienced users, with faster internet connections, newer computers, and to those who are comfortable with newer technology.
 I am going to try to keep this site very simple, very fast, very clear, and with information that can be used by as many people as possible, wherever they are.

 Here’s to making the journey a little less dark.
 And towards a lessening of the terrible costs of Lewy Body Dementia: to the individuals who are assaulted by it, to those that care for them, and to the societal and health-care costs it brings.

-To awareness, knowledge, strength and progress!
+Towards increased awareness, knowledge, strength and progress!